 Soon Deprez dropped, but Koblet had already 4 minutes.
 Now the peloton definitely had to take him seriously and work together to catch him.
 Koblet performance was anything but a joke.

-The peloton, full with big names like Gino Bartsli, Fausto Coppi, Louison Bonet or Raphael Geminiani started working together with 70 km to go, when Koblet still had 3 minutes.
+The peloton, full with big names like Gino Bartali, Fausto Coppi, Louison Bobet or Raphael Geminiani started working together with 70 km to go, when Koblet still had 3 minutes.
 In 1951 Tour de France was sill competed by national teams, a system created by Henri Desgrange in 1930.
-The Italians seemed to be more willing to catch the daredevil Swiss rider, but the French helped them too.
+The Italians seemed to be more willing to catch the daredevil Swiss rider, but the French helped them too

 But any of their attempts proved to be too late that day.
 Dont forget, Koblet was an excellent time trialist that also helped him to keep the pace between himself and the peloton.